 Nutritional information doesn't include sugar and cinnamon for the rim, as it is optional.

 Amount Per Serving: Calories: 107Total Fat: 0gSodium: 12mgCarbohydrates: 14gSugar: 12g

-Want to get more delicious cocktail recipes?
+Want to get more delicious cocktail recipes and fall eats?
 Here are some of the latest you’ll enjoy: